Karl Holzamer: ZDF

 Karl Holzamer was recommended by then-Chancellor Konrad Adenauer in 1960 as director general of the proposed private television "Freies Fernsehen Gesellschaft" (FFG).
 The board of directors rejected the recommendation.

 As a CDU candidate - where he had the overwhelming approval of the rival SPD -he was elected director general by the television council of the ZDF, the successor of the FFG.
 He was re-elected twice.
 In 1977, he retired.
 His successor in the post was Karl-Günther von Hase.

 Wim Thoelke, a prominent former television host, said of the time of Holzamer at the ZDF: "Karl Holzamer was a man of vitalizing optimism, as well as highly intelligent and critical in a positive kind of manner.
-Without him, it would impossible for the ZDF to be successful."
+Without him, it would be impossible for the ZDF to be successful."

 Holzamer co-created the Aktion Sorgenkind, a German humanitarian organization (renamed to Aktion Mensch), by extending its cause well beyond the television show Vergißmeinnicht (Forget-me-not).
 Holzamer was an honorary member of club KStV Kurpfalz Mainz im KV.